Type 1 Malfunctions Practice

 Frequently Asked Questions

-What is a Type 1 malfunction in firearms?
+What is a Type 1 Malfunction and how is it cleared?

-The 'Tap, Rack, Assess' drill involves firmly tapping the bottom of the magazine to ensure it's seated, racking the slide to eject the faulty round and chamber a new one, and then assessing the target before re-engaging.
+A Type 1 Malfunction is a failure to fire.
+It's cleared using the 'Tap-Rack-Assess' technique: tap the magazine to ensure it's seated, rack the slide to eject the faulty round and chamber a new one, and then assess the situation before re-engaging the target.

 More Training & Techniques Videos You Might Like